 But this is not all.
 The collection also offers a splendid overview of Dutch and Flemish painting from 1400 to 1800.
 The masterpieces on display include work by Rogier van der Weyden, Hans Memling, Rubens, Van Dyck, Cornelis Troost and Adriaen Coorte.
 Moreover, the museum owns several top-notch works by the 16th-century German artists Lucas Cranach the Elder and Hans Holbein the Younger.

 This exceptional collection has been housed for nearly 200 years in the Mauritshuis, a 17th-century palace on the Hofvijver in The Hague.
-The Mauritshuis will reopen in mid-2014.
+The Mauritshuis will open on 27 June 2014.